OpenStorageNetwork/rtd-osn/docs/source/allocations.rst

 If your project needs more than more than 50 terabytes or more than 1.6 million files, please contact the OSN team directly to discuss before you submit your request.

-An active research dataset can remain in OSN storage up to five years.
+An active research dataset can remain in OSN storage for up to five years.